pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogJsonErrorLogPublisherRequest.md

 ### NewAddSyslogJsonErrorLogPublisherRequest

-`func NewAddSyslogJsonErrorLogPublisherRequest(publisherName string, schemas []EnumsyslogJsonErrorLogPublisherSchemaUrn, syslogExternalServer []string, syslogFacility EnumlogPublisherSyslogFacilityProp, enabled bool, ) *AddSyslogJsonErrorLogPublisherRequest`
+`func NewAddSyslogJsonErrorLogPublisherRequest(publisherName string, schemas []EnumsyslogJsonErrorLogPublisherSchemaUrn, syslogExternalServer []string, enabled bool, ) *AddSyslogJsonErrorLogPublisherRequest`

 NewAddSyslogJsonErrorLogPublisherRequest instantiates a new AddSyslogJsonErrorLogPublisherRequest object This constructor will assign default values to properties that have it defined,